Skip to content

 • Name every rule with unique id and tag high-risk rules with obligations (e.g., mfa).

-• Validate policies with JSON Schema before loading.
+• Validate policies with JSON Schema before loading and lint them in CI.

 • Document ownership and review cadence for policy files.